rahulverma7062445/flipbook-web/README.md

-# How to use sopraflipbook in local environment
+# How to use flipbook in local environment

 ### Prerequisites